ayushkrgupta01/Email-Checker/README.md

-Email Checker is a lightweight Python program designed to validate and verify email addresses efficiently.
+Email Checker is a lightweight program designed to validate and verify email addresses efficiently.
 It checks for correct syntax, domain existence, and can also identify temporary or disposable email providers.